joeynmt/joeynmt/README.md

 A screencast of the tutorial is available on [YouTube](https://www.youtube.com/watch?v=PzWRWSIwSYc).

 ## Benchmarks
 Benchmark results on WMT and IWSLT datasets are reported [here](benchmarks.md).
+Please also check the [https://github.com/masakhane-io/masakhane](Masakhane repository) for benchmarks and available models for African languages.

 ## Pre-trained Models
 Pre-trained models from reported benchmarks for download (contains config, vocabularies, best checkpoint and dev/test hypotheses):